FAQS

 Can I start with a smaller service and upgrade later?

 Yes.
-Every project begins with the Design Concept.
-From there, you may move into Design Sourcing or Full-Service as your needs evolve.
-Work completed in earlier phases informs the next step, allowing you to move forward at a pace that feels right for you.
+Every project begins with a consultation and Phase 1 starts with the Design Concept.
+From there, you may move into Design Sourcing, and then into Design Execution, as your needs evolve.

 What if I live outside your area?